-The chance that you might conceive twins primarily depends on which country you belong to, which race, what is your age and did you undergo any infertility treatment.
-Other factors include use of oral contraceptives, heredity and nutritional factors.
+The chance of conceiving twins depends on the nationality, race, and age of a woman and whether or not she had had infertility treatment.
+Some other factors include the use of oral contraceptives, heredity, and nutritional factors.

-- If zygotes divide within the first 72 hours after fertilisation, two embryos, two amnions, and two chorions develop, and a diamnionic, dichorionic twin pregnancy evolves.
+- If zygotes divide within the first 72 hours after fertilisation, two embryos, two amnions, and two chorions develop, and a dichorionic diamniotic twin pregnancy happens.
 Two distinct placentas or a single fused placenta may develop.

-- If division occurs between the fourth and eighth day, a diamnionic, monochorionic twin pregnancy results.
+- If division occurs between the fourth and eighth day, it results in a monochorionic twin pregnancy.

-- By approximately 8 days after fertilisation, the chorion and the amnion have already differentiated, and division results in two embryos within a common amnionic sac, that is, a monoamnionic, monochorionic twin pregnancy.
+- After 8 days of fertilisation, the chorion and the amnion have already differentiated, and division results in two embryos within a common amnionic sac.
+This is termed as a monoamniotic monochorionic twin pregnancy.